 Two building regulations you must know before buying a cooker hood

-When designing and installing a new kitchen, there are so many things to think about – your colour scheme, what appliances to choose, where to buy etc. It is also important to consider the two building regulations below because they affect your choice of cooker hood.
+When designing and installing a new kitchen, there are so many things to think about – your colour scheme, what appliances to choose, where to buy etc. It is also important to consider building regulations that apply to cooker hoods, as they may affect your choice.

 1. You must have a way to remove steam and condensation from the kitchen